 After winning a continental treble during a trophy-laden spell at Barcelona the forward returned to the Premier League, via Monaco, signing for Tottenham on a short-term loan deal and scoring twice in 14 appearances.

 Later spells at both Stoke and Fulham followed, though the finest football of the star’s career undoubtedly came in Chelsea blue.

-West Ham’s drop into the second tier saw Parker move to Tottenham to keep alive his international ambitions with England and he proved a popular figure in north London, the combative stars full-blooded commitment winning plenty of admirers.
+West Ham’s drop into the second tier saw Parker move to Tottenham to keep alive his international ambitions with England.
+He proved a popular figure in North London, where the combative star’s full-blooded commitment won plenty of admirers.

 Parker spent two seasons with the club and anchored their midfield with trademark tenacity, before finishing his career with a four-year spell at Fulham – the fifth London club of his career.